For a package to become part of Sage’s standard distribution, it must meet the following requirements:

 Build Support.
 The code must build on all the fully supported platforms.

-A standard package should also work on all the platforms where Sage is expected to work, but since we don’t fully support these platforms and often lack the resources to test on them, you are not expected to confirm your packages works on those platforms.
+A standard package should also work on all the platforms where Sage is expected to work and on which Sage almost works but since we don’t fully support these platforms and often lack the resources to test on them, you are not expected to confirm your packages works on those platforms.
 However, if you can, it is better to do so.
 As noted here, a failure of Sage to work on a platform where it is expected to work, will be considered a bug.

 There is no need to worry too much about platforms where Sage will probably not work though if it’s clear that there is significant effort taking place to port Sage to a platform, then you should aim to ensure your package does not cause unnecessary headaches to those working on the port.